joselws/my-wallet/README.md

 This is a Python program used to help you manage your personal finances.
 Have all the different wallets you need, so you can use them for different financial purposes.
 For example, you might want a wallet for ***savings*** and another one for ***home***.

-You manage one account object under any name, and you call methods of that account object to do all the functionalities providen in this program.
+You manage one account object under any name, and you call methods of that account object to do all the functionalities provided in this program.

 All your data is saved in a local JSON file that serves the purpose of a tiny database.